-In terms of skin care, research has shown that a lipid-based delivery system is optimal for quercetin to exert antioxidant benefits (Source: International Journal of Pharmaceutics, January 2013, pages 56-66).
-Even more exciting, this type of formula provides an intial burst of quercetin followed by sustained release over a 24-hour period.
-When quercetin is mixed with silicone and lipids, the intake is greater, as confirmed by testing on human skin (Source: Skin Pharmacology and Physiology, November 2012, pages 57-67.
+In terms of skincare, research has shown that a lipid-based delivery system is optimal for quercetin to exert antioxidant benefits.
+Even more exciting, this type of formula provides an initial burst of quercetin followed by sustained release over a 24-hour period.
+When quercetin is mixed with silicone and lipids, the intake is greater, as confirmed by testing on human skin.

 Ginkgo biloba leaf extract